HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/FCCeeGeneralOverview.md

 # connect to a machine with cvmfs access and running an OS supported by Key4hep (Alma9 here)
 ssh -X username@submit-test.mit.edu # or ssh -X username@lxplus.cern.ch
 # set-up the Key4hep environment
+# make sure you are in bash or zsh shell
 source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh
 # create a repository for the tutorial
 mkdir FCC_Full_Sim_Tutorial